DevEduardoSouza/GeekInsider/README.md

 ## Contato
 - Ainda sem

-Prepare-se para embarcar em uma jornada emocionante no mundo do GeekBlog.
+Prepare-se para embarcar em uma jornada emocionante no mundo do GeekInsider.
 Aproveite a leitura e que a força (geek) esteja com você!